vipulSharma18/Inference-Profiling-and-Optimization-Guide/torchao_float8/README.md

   <img src="figures/none_whole_timeline.png" alt="Baseline Whole Timeline" width="800">
   <p><strong>Figure 1:</strong> Baseline Whole Timeline</p>
 </div>
 <div align="center">
   <img src="figures/float8dq_whole_timeline.png" alt="FP8 Weights and Activations DQ Whole Timeline" width="800">
   <p><strong>Figure 2:</strong> FP8 Weights and Activations DQ Whole Timeline</p>
 </div>
 <div align="center">
   <img src="figures/float8wo_whole_timeline.png" alt="FP8 Weights Only Static Quantization Whole Timeline" width="800">
   <p><strong>Figure 3:</strong> FP8 Weights Only Static Quantization Whole Timeline</p>
 </div>

+On first look, comparing the whole timelines in Figures 1, 2, and 3, we can notice that they all have some blocks of memory in the middle of the timeline (encircled).
+Also, Float8WO has multiple spikes in memory that are not present in the other two snapshots (marked by arrow).

 ## Torch Execution Trace
 ### Baseline